Triumph being launched...

 This is a photograph of Lt Atkinson and his fellow escapers after their arrival in Alexandria.
 Grammatikakis is in the centre of the back row, Atkinson standing on the left.
 Jim Craig, who landed with Atkinson on 30 December, is seated on the right.
 The photo was very kindly provided by Robyn Molloy (Craig) in New Zealand, who is researching her father.
 If you have information on him please contact us so that we can pass it on.
 Jim Craig won the MC twice for his work under cover in Greece and Italy.

 The Germans used the Athens shooting club grounds at Kaisariani to kill prisoners.
-Craig was shot here by German soldiers along with the Tsavellas brothers.
+Atkinson was shot here by German soldiers along with the Tsavellas brothers.
 The ground is now a national monument.

 The present HMS Triumph, a nuclear hunter-killer submarine, with her CO Cdr Bob Dunn RN,